Codeception/codeception.github.com/_posts/2013-05-04-specification-testing-coparison.markdown

 Codeception bundled with modules for functional and acceptance tests: PhpBrowser (functional tests over curl), Selenium (1,2) for acceptance tests, etc. There are also some nice modules for REST, SOAP and XML-RPC that can help you to test your API.

-It is need to be noticed that there are two types of web tests in ```Codeception```: ones requires server(nginx, apache, etc) and others not - all requests are processed directly by your applcation using Symfony's BrowserKit Component.
+It is need to be noticed that there are two types of web tests in Codeception: some require webserver and others not - all requests are processed directly by your applcation using Symfony's BrowserKit Component.

 Overall, my choice in Codeception is to use "PhpBrowser" module (requires a web-server) for headless web functional tests, and "Selenium2" module for complete web acceptance tests.
 Codeception also can generate BDD-style scenarios for you based on your Cepts.

 Also need to notice that maybe Codeception is not a "true" BDD, unlike Behat.
 Behat+Gherkin helps you to use and design your application.
 Codeception helps you to test it nicely.

+**This post was intended to be a start to series.
+In next posts you will learn how to use newcoming Cest format for testing and integrate Codeception with Continious integration tools.
+Stay tuned!**